typst-community/rowmantic/src/rowtable.typ

 }

-/// Table which takes cell input row-by row
+/// Table which takes table cell inputs in rows.
 ///
 /// Each row is passed as one markup block (`{[...]}` syntax) which is split internally on
 /// the separator.
 Rows that are shorter than the longest row (or the configured `columns`)